 Land & building assets in the Balance Sheet at Fair Value are re-valued sufficiently regularly to ensure that their carrying amount is not materially different from their Fair Value at the year end.
-Land & buildings are assessed for value by external experts on a rolling five year basis in Surrey and a three year basis in Sussex.
+Land & buildings are assessed for value by external experts on a rolling three year basis.